polchky/koa-mongo-example/README.md

 - MongoDB (the service must be running)
 - Know about NodeJS, specifically about asynchronous programming (callbacks, promises and async/await)
 ## Installing the Project
-To install the dependencies execute the following commands:
+To download and install the project, execute the following commands:
 ```
 git clone https://github.com/polchky/koa-mongo-example.git
 cd koa-mongo-example